Skip to content

 Training:

 Pugs require patient, consistent training due to their playful and sometimes stubborn nature.
 While they are intelligent and eager to please, their independent streak can make them a challenge to train without early guidance.
-Socialization is important to ensure they are well-behaved around other pets and strangers.
+Socialisation is important to ensure they are well-behaved around other pets and strangers.

 Early training should focus on preventing behaviours like begging or excessive attention-seeking.